queens-py/queens-design/README.md

 You may only use the QUEENS logos from this repository without modification to identify, refer to or promote the QUEENS project.
 This includes the following purposes:
-- Academic and research presentations, posters and publications mentioning QUEENS.
+- Academic and research presentations, posters, and publications mentioning QUEENS.
 - Community events and workshops related to QUEENS.
 - Documentation, tutorials, educational material, blog posts or news articles describing or promoting QUEENS.
 - Adding the QUEENS logo on your webpage or social media to indicate your usage of the project or to promote QUEENS.